fiefaneves/RoadToDev/README.md

 4. Set up environment variables:
     - Create .env files in the back-end directory.
+    - - Instruction to the Professor: Copy and paste the Key in the "CHAVE-API-GPT" file anexed in the classroom.
     - Example variables for the back-end:
-    - Instruction to the Professor: Copy and paste the Key in the "CHAVE-API-GPT" file anexed in the classroom,

     ```bash
     OPENAI_API_KEY=your_openai_api_key